NickHerrig/ethical-hacking/README.md

 - To start packet sniffing, run `airodump-ng <device name>` where device name is your wireless adapter in monitor mode

-- To specify the band frequency, utilize the `--band` argument:
+- To specify the band frequency, utilize the `--band` argument

-...`airodump-ng --band abg <device name>` will capture packets over 2.4 and 5 Ghz
+...`airodump-ng --band abg <device name>` will capture packets over 2.4 and 5 Ghz simultaniously

-- In order to sniff packets on a specific network utilize the below command:
+- In order to sniff packets on a specific network utilize the below command

 ...`airodump-ng --bssid <router MAC Address> --channel <channel number> --write <write file> <device name>`

+-